evans36/asr2022/README.md

 # asr2022
-Mc3E SGP radar/wind analysis notebooks
+MC3E SGP radar/wind analysis notebooks.
+One uses 1-km data from CSU, the other uses 0.5-km data from McGill/Argonne.